dagardner-nv/NeMo-Agent-Toolkit-Examples/CONTRIBUTING.md

 ### New Examples

-If you have an idea for a new example, or would like to contribute an example you have created, please enture that your example follows these general guidelines:
+If you have an idea for a new example, or would like to contribute an example you have created, please ensure that your example follows these general guidelines:

 1. Examples should demonstrate a specific use case or feature of the NeMo Agent Toolkit.
 2. Examples should be unique and not already covered by an existing example.